 Of special concern are the requirements, costs and availability of health insurance for expat workers who find themselves far from the insurance umbrella provided at home.
 In an emergency, a decision as to whether to evacuate and repatriate will require knowing whether the employer-provided health insurance will cover the substantial, if not staggering costs of medivac transport or even a flight home.

 Likewise, with any workplace health insurance, details, such as whether there is a deductible (i.e., the out-of-pocket non-reimbursed amount) or a required upfront payment before reimbursement, can make a huge difference in how attractive the coverage is.

-Health insurance is a method for an individual to insure himself or herself against the risk of future medical expenses.
-From the employer-employee perspective, a group health insurance plan is an employee welfare benefit plan established or maintained by the employer to provide medical care for the employees or their dependents directly or through insurance, reimbursement, or otherwise.
+Health insurance allows an individual to insure himself or herself against the risk of future medical expenses.
+From the workplace perspective, a group health insurance plan is an employee-welfare benefit plan established or maintained by the employer to provide medical care for the employees or their dependents directly or through insurance, with reimbursement for costs or at no per-incident initial cost to the insured.
 In general, employer-sponsored health insurance plans usually come with some attached conditions, such as a waiting period before benefits take effect for new employees, that the employee be full time or work a specified number of hours per week, and that employees pay a portion of the premium.

-In America, most of the employees and their dependents are covered by the employer-sponsored health insurance plans, with the remaining insured through public programmes like Medicaid or private insurance, or are uninsured.
-Small organisations, especially those with mostly low-wage employees, are less inclined to offer health insurance as the small workforce translates into a larger cost of underwriting and administering coverage, while also raising the cost of the premium.
-Moreover, many employees in such organisations also prefer compensation in the form of higher wages than health insurance benefits.
+Small organizations, especially those with mostly low-wage employees, are less inclined to offer health insurance as the small workforce translates into a larger cost of underwriting and administration, while also raising the cost of the premium.
+Moreover, many employees in such organizations prefer compensation in the form of higher wages over health insurance benefits.